 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Oct 22, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Oct 22, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 You’ve decided to take the plunge and get a credit card.
 Thanks to the internet, it’s pretty easy to choose a card, apply for it and get a quick response.
 But what goes on behind the scenes between the time you submit your application and the time you’re approved — or rejected?

 When it comes to applying for a credit card, there are things you can do to position yourself for approval.
 Nothing is guaranteed, but if you take these steps, your odds of getting that card will be better.
 We’ll not only walk you through the process, but we’ll also point you to resources that can help put your credit card application in the best possible light.

 Research your credit card options

 Because there are so many cards on the market, you need to do your homework.
 Think hard about how you’re going to use that card.
 Look at factors like:

 The minimum credit score required for approval.
 Why bother applying for a card that requires excellent credit when you know your credit score isn’t quite up to snuff?
 Plus, your credit will take an unnecessary hit.
 You can check your score for free at sites such as Discover Scorecard or LendingTree, the parent company of CompareCards.